 On the more public front, Frank is a very active speaker and thought leader.
 In the management rights field, he regularly presents to all of those associated with the management rights industry from industry financiers to first time buyers.
 From a body corporate perspective, he presents to many body corporate managers and lot owners at almost any gathering, including seminar series with the Commissioner for Body Corporate and Community Management on strata law reform.
 In 2018 he started writing a regular column on body corporate issues for the Sunday Mail, Queensland's biggest selling newspaper.

 In recent times, he has also become more formally involved with the legal profession.
 He is a member of the Queensland Law Society (QLS) property law committee and has presented at the annual QLS property law conference on strata title issues in 2015 and 2016.
 Frank has also presented the strata title session at the annual QLS symposium (the peak lawyer’s professional conference in Queensland) in 2016 and 2017 and also the session on bodies corporate at the Gold Coast legal symposium in 2016.
-He has been the panel lawyer for the Queensland strata law round up at the bi-annual national Griffith University strata title conference for the last four years.
+He has been the panel lawyer for the Queensland strata law round-up at the bi-annual national Griffith University strata title conference for the last four years.

 Frank is a fellow of the Australian College of Community Lawyers, is admitted in Queensland, New South Wales, the High Court of Australia as well as England and Wales.
 He is also one of the few panel lawyers to ARAMA, the peak management rights body.